Marmiksoni11/FreshFoods/Readme.md

     3) A User should not be Able to hit a URL in CHROME only if the user is logged in example, hit the following URL : http://localhost:3000/home.html this url should not open if the user is not logged in like wise OTHER PAGES AS WELL !

+----------------------- ADDITIONAL CONSIDERATIONS ------------------------------

+### About Login API :

+   --- >  WHEN YOU DO LOGIN MAKE SURE TO REGISTER WITH THE ACCOUNT FIRST

+### About Register API :

+   --- >  WHEN YOU DO Register MAKE SURE TO KEEP THE EMAIL UNIQUE FOR EVERY REGISTER OR ELSE IT WILL THROW THE 'DUPLICATE' ERROR , as the emails in the database have to be UNIQUE